itsmandrew/NBA-Live-DiscordBot/README.md

 6. If wanting to add the bot to a personal server, request a URL from me.
     - Need to go into Discord applications (https://discord.com/developers/applications)
+    - Go into OAuth2 and into URL generator (bot), perms for the bot
+    - URL should be ready for use

 ## Features